-- Look for opportunities to recruit volunteer labor, likely through the formation of a local club, to assist with trail maintenance. - Continue to groom and maintain trails. - 2.
-Wildcat Bike Trails - Continue to facilitate local volunteer efforts to operate and maintain trail.
+- Look for opportunities to recruit volunteer labor, likely through the formation of a local club, to assist with trail maintenance. - Continue to groom and maintain trails.

+2. Wildcat Bike Trails

+- Continue to facilitate local volunteer efforts to operate and maintain trail.
 Look for specific opportunities to partner with and assist the newly formed Rails on Trails club. - Apply for DOT directional signage on Highway 70 - Plan for adding a bathroom, shelter and other amenities at the trailhead if funding is available. - Continue to push DNR for approval of the bike trail proposal running adjacent to the Wild River Trail from Spooner to the Beaverbrook ATV trail.
-Assist the club in construction efforts where needed. - 3.
-Dugan Run Horse Trails - Look for opportunities to recruit volunteer labor, likely through the formation of a local club, to assist with trail maintenance. - Evaluate usage to determine feasibility of long term operations - Mow trail system annually in late summer or early fall. - Monitor trail areas for invasive species - 4.
+Assist the club in construction efforts where needed.

+3. Dugan Run Horse Trails

+- Look for opportunities to recruit volunteer labor, likely through the formation of a local club, to assist with trail maintenance. - Evaluate usage to determine feasibility of long term operations - Mow trail system annually in late summer or early fall. - Monitor trail areas for invasive species - 4.
 Ice Age Trail Continue to work with statewide Ice Age Trail representatives to develop long range plans for the trail connection.
+In particular, push for relocation of the Ice Age Trail off the surface of Shingle Camp Road.